turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 Do that now:

 {% terminal %}
+mkdir -p lib/ideabox
 touch lib/ideabox/idea.rb
 {% endterminal %}

 Run the test again.

-Now you should get the following message:
+You should get the following message (minitest):

 {% terminal %}
   1) Error: